xsawyerx/melian/README.md

 When using `MELIAN_TABLE_SELECTS`, ensure each entry follows `table_name=SELECT ...` and separate multiple entries with `;`.
 The SQL is used verbatim, so double-check statements for the intended tables.

 2. Use the test client

+Ths describes the test client we have in C.

 ```bash
 # Connect to a UNIX socket